 - The infrastructure to support those demands: LEAs’ infrastructure consists of multiple components.
 Every two to three years, structural components should be reviewed.
-Telephones, data, alarm, networks and general physical condition of buildings must be assessed to understand what repairs and upgrades are needed.
-Funding is available in many states under deferred maintenance, or in operational and maintenance restricted funds.
-If a comprehensive plan is developed and followed, districts can ensure this major building block for support of education will be set in place.
+Telephones, data, alarms, networks, and general physical condition of buildings must be assessed to understand what repairs and upgrades are needed.
+Funding is available in many states under deferred maintenance or operational and maintenance restricted funds.
+If a comprehensive plan is developed and followed, districts can ensure this major building block for education support will be set in place.

 - Equipment and software to meet those demands: with the first two areas in place, an intelligent decision can be made regarding the purchase of software, computers, and other related equipment that will work with the existing infrastructure and meet the district’s instructional and business demands.

 Attaining these goals may require more than one year.
 It is also highly probable that goals will change over time.
 It is wise, therefore, to create a multi-year plan that is agile and modifiable.
 Part of supporting technology is providing a maintenance, replacement, or obsolescence fund, typically fed from districts’ general funds.
 Too often, a majority of technology dollars are spent simply maintaining the status quo.
 The challenge is to meet the continual need for growth in technology for online assessments, home-to-school communication, 24/7 access to learning resources, and virtual or distance learning.